Margaret Smith Court is a retired Australian tennis player with a net worth of $10 million as of December 2023.

-She is known for her successful tennis career worldwide as the first female Australian tennis player to dominate the Australian, French, and U.S. Tennis Grand Slam.
+She is known for her successful tennis career and as the first female Australian tennis player to dominate the Australian, French, and U.S. Tennis Grand Slam.

-Also, she is one of the only three players in the history of (all women tennis) to have won the “Grand Slam Boxed Set” consisting of every Grand Slam Titles (Singles, Doubles, and Mixed Doubles).
+Also, she is one of the only three players in history to have won the “Grand Slam Boxed Set,” consisting of every Grand Slam title (Singles, Doubles, and Mixed Doubles).

-Moreover, she is the only one in history to complete a multiple Grand Slam Set twice in all three disciplines, i.e., Singles, Women’s Doubles, and Mixed Doubles.
+Similarly, she is the only player in history to complete a multiple Grand Slam Set twice in all three disciplines, i.e., Singles, Women’s Doubles, and Mixed Doubles.